freinric/data534_project_ricky/notebook.md

 Debug unittesting fail.
 Help Madison debug her functions.
 Discuss with group members about presentation.
 Add error handling to my functions.

 ## Feb 2
 Merge my branch with main branch.
 Inspect pull request and deal with conflicts.
 Edits to get our final files and functions interacting with each other's properly.
+Adding content to presentation slides.

+## Feb 6
+Edit presentation slides.
+Practice presentation with group members, discussion of format and best practices.